How to Receive Benefits for Your Child with Disabilities

 2. Gather Required Documentation

-3. Apply for Benefits for Your Child with Disabilities
+3. Apply for Benefits

-5. Explore Additional Resources and Benefits for Your Child with Disabilities
+5. Explore Additional Resources and Benefits

 6. Know Your Rights